TosbackCgusBridge-Bot/CGUs-versions/Booking/Privacy Policy.md

 *   The accommodation you booked: In order to complete your reservation, we need to transfer relevant reservation details to the accommodation you booked with.
 This may include information like your name, contact and payment details, the names of guests traveling with you and any preferences you specified when making a booking.
 *   Other companies within the Booking.com corporate family: In order to support you during the reservation process and throughout your stay, your details may be shared with subsidiaries of the Booking.com corporate family.
 To find out more about the Booking.com corporate family, visit About Booking.com.
 Your information might also be shared with other members of the Priceline Group (Agoda.com, Rentalcars.com and Kayak.com) for analysis to provide you with travel-related offers that may be of interest to you and to offer you customized service.
 *   Third-party service providers: We may use third-party service providers to process your personal information on our behalf for the purposes specified above.
 For example, we may use service providers to send the reservation information on our behalf to the accommodation you just booked, or we may instruct third parties to contact you.
 When a reservation requires it, we may also work with third-party payment service providers to facilitate payment or payment guarantees.
 We also work with third-party advertisement networks to market our accommodation and services on other platforms, or involve third-party providers for analytical purposes.
 These third parties involved in any of these services will be bound by confidentiality agreements and will not be allowed to use your personal information for any purposes other than those specified above.
-*   Our business partners: We work with partner websites around the world to distribute the accommodations listed on our website and mobile apps.
+*   Competent authorities: We work with partner websites around the world to distribute the accommodations listed on our website and mobile apps.
 When you make a reservation on one of these business partners’ websites, certain personal information that you give them may be shared with us.
 Similarly, we may share information with this business partner, for example, as part of the administration of your account, in order to manage your reservation, so that they can address queries related to your reservation and for marketing purposes.
 In this context, your information is governed by the privacy policies of these business partners.
-*   Competent authorities: We may share your personal information with government or investigative authorities if we are required by law (or any regulation having the force of law) to do so.
-Such requirements include court orders, subpoenas and orders arising from legal processes and criminal investigations.
-We may also disclose your personal data if it is strictly necessary for the prevention, detection or prosecution of criminal acts.
+*   Business partners: We work with business partners around the world to distribute or advertise accommodation and to help our business partners distribute and advertise their travel-related services.
+This may mean that their services are integrated into our website or they have been enabled to show a customised advertisement on our website – or we are advertising on theirs.
+When you make a reservation on one of our business partners’ websites, certain personal data that you give them will be forwarded to us.
+Certain business partners may receive your personal data from us if requested by you.
+When you make a reservation on a business partners’ website, please read the privacy policies on these business partners’ websites for more information.